Label-efficient multi-organ segmentation with a diffusion model: Experiments and Results

 \subsubsection{Analysis}

-The results of the quantitative evaluation on the FLARE22 dataset are presented in Table \ref{table: Comparison to Other SOTA Methods}.
+The results of the quantitative evaluation on the FLARE22 dataset are presented in Table \ref{table3: Comparison to Other SOTA Methods}.
 Comparing the first three methods, DeepLabV3+, ResU-Net, and U-Net++ with ImageNet pre-training weights, we can infer that the larger-scale U-Net++ performs worse than ResU-Net.
 This suggests that the features learned from ImageNet pre-training are unsuited for CT images, indicating a domain gap between general image data and medical images.
 Furthermore, we evaluated three network architectures that were randomly initialized: Attention U-Net, UNETR, and Swin UNETR.
 Like the ImageNet pre-trained methods, the best-performing method among these three, Attention U-Net, achieved a DSC score of less than 80\%.
-These results demonstrate that these methods are insufficient for multi-organ segmentation without extensive data augmentation and carefully designed training techniques specific to the target dataset.
+These results demonstrate that these methods are insufficient for multi-organ segmentation without extensive data augmentation and carefully designed training techniques specific to the downstream task.

-The results in the last seven rows show the performance of the proposed method with three different training strategies.
-The linear classification training strategy exhibited poor performance.
-However, the fine-tuning decoder-based method achieved DSC and JA scores of 86.91\% and 80.38\% in model S, surpassing the supervised learning method with the same network architecture.
-These results indicate that the proposed method with the fine-tuning decoder strategy significantly outperforms existing supervised segmentation methods, except for the 2D nnU-Net.
-While the 2D nnU-Net is regarded as the state-of-the-art (SOTA) technique in medical image segmentation.
-It incorporates several techniques like data augmentations and deep supervision.
-Therefore, our proposed method performs slightly inferior to the 2D nnU-Net when labeled data are abundant.
-However, the performance of nnU-Net 2D drops dramatically when labeled data is scarce, whereas our method remains superior under the same conditions.
+The results in the last seven rows show the performance of the proposed method with three different fine-tuning strategies.
+The linear classification fine-tuning strategy exhibited poor performance.
+However, the fine-tuning decoder strategy achieved DSC and JI scores of 86.91\% and 80.38\% in model S, surpassing the supervised learning method with the same network architecture.
+These results indicate that the proposed method with the fine-tuning decoder strategy significantly outperforms existing supervised segmentation methods, except for 2D nnU-Net.
+However, through our proposed approach performs slightly inferior to 2D nnU-Net when labeled data are abundant, the performance of 2D nnU-Net drops dramatically when labeled data is scarce, whereas our method remains superior under the same conditions.